FAQs about “Pre-Med” at Bates

 Of course, not every Bates applicant is accepted.
 Why?
 Acceptance into medical or any health professions school is dependent on the qualifications of the student applying.
-Students who are accepted to medical school have performed at a high academia level (usually earning a 3.6 GPA or better), have done well on the MCAT (composite score usually above 510), have demonstrated a working knowledge of the health professions (by taking advantage of volunteer positions or shadowing opportunities), and have demonstrated a commitment to service.
+Students who are accepted to medical school have performed at a high academic level (usually earning a 3.65 GPA or better), have done well on the MCAT (composite score usually above 511), have demonstrated a working knowledge of the health professions (through shadowing and clinical experiences), and have demonstrated a commitment to serving others.

-There is no single “premed” major.
+There is no single “premed” major at Bates.
 Medical schools are looking for students who have completed specific course work and who have performed at a high academic level in their major and in the sciences.

 Medical school admissions personnel state that the specific undergraduate major is not a consideration in the admissions process.
-They are interested in the courses that applicants have completed and the grades they have earned.
+They appreciate a broad liberal arts background and are interested in the courses that applicants have completed and the grades they have earned.

-The best correlation we have seen between MCAT and any other achievement test is between MCAT and the SAT scores.
+The best correlation we have seen between MCAT and any other achievement test is between the MCAT and the SAT.
 However, we have seen students with modest SAT scores achieve strong MCAT scores.
 The best predictor of success on the MCAT is diligent preparation and lots of practice.